-Our aim is that all our products will have a long-life usage, not just a long life but a long life with frequent usage.
+Our aim is that all our products will have a long lifespan with frequent usage.
 New business models, complementary to our linear business model, will most likely support our products to be used more.
 To gain more knowledge in this area we are involved in a research project: "Rental models: Study of business models in the textile and clothing industry for resource-efficiency everyday life".
 A 2-year project (2022-2024) that is a collaboration by University of Borås, research institute RISE IVF and Chalmers University of Technology.